-The only differences is the labels involved and the cost.
+The only differences are the labels involved and the cost.
 By purchasing other brands when they’re on sale or generic when they’re not, you can save yourself thousands per year depending on how often you shop.

 Being unorganized is a fantastic way to waste money, but it is one that we don’t usually connect to waste.
-Late bill payments because you forgot, misplaced tax receipts and more can all cost you hundreds (or more) each year in wasted money.
+Late bill payments because you forgot, misplaced tax receipts, and more can all cost you hundreds (or more) each year in wasted money.

 Use Cash Only

 Cash is king.
 Using cash only is one of the simplest ways to save money that my Grandma taught me.
-When you use credit, you usually pay high-interest fees, high late fees and sometimes even a per-transaction charge.
+When you use credit, you usually pay high-interest fees, high late fees, and sometimes even a per-transaction charge.
 Not only that, but spending cash has a calming effect on those who have a hard time not spending.
 When you physically see that you only have a certain amount, you are less likely to go overboard.

 Choose quality over quantity